 Validation Rules

 The Safety Vault has a custom validation rule for configuring the “Blinded” value if the Masking is set to “Double-Blind”.
-Because the Blinded field is not a field in the Clinical Operations Vault, the Safety to Clinical Operations Vault Connection does not populate this field.
-Before running the Safety to Clinical Operations Vault Connection, you should ensure that this validation rule is inactive in the Safety Vault.
+Because the Blinded field is not a field in the Clinical Operations Vault, the Safety-Clinical Operations Vault Connection does not populate this field.
+Before running the Safety-Clinical Operations Vault Connection, you should ensure that this validation rule is inactive in the Safety Vault.
 Once the Study record transfers through the connection, you can then set the Blinded field in the Safety Vault.

 User Exception Message Configuration